U.S. Fed Chairperson Janet Yellen was awarded the Radcliffe Medal at Harvard University on Friday and was then interviewed for a bit.

 With regard to the overall economy, she said that “the economy is continuing to improve” and that we’ll likely see a rebound in Q2 after a relatively slow Q1.
 Employment metrics have also been positive overall, with the labor force participation rate slowly ticking higher since last year and the unemployment rate close to the Fed’s goal.
-However, wage growth hasn’t been very impressive (note: look out for this in next week’s NFP report) and the number of part-time workers clamoring for full-time jobs are still high.
+However, wage growth hasn’t been very impressive (note: look out for this in next week’s NFP report) and the number of part-time workers clamoring for full-time jobs is still high.

 Also, productivity growth has been “miserable” and “that’s a serious and negative development.”
 That last negative bit is not that much of a surprise, though, since Fed Governor Jerome H. Powell already spilled some of the beans in a speech that he delivered back on Thursday.